 Email Me the Recipe!

-From time to time, we'll send you the best of Well Plated.
-Already registered?
-Log in here.
+From time to time, we'll send you Well Plated emails.
+You can unsubscribe anytime.
+Have an account?
+Log In.

 - Meaty Gravy, Minus the Meat.
-With their earthiness and umami, mushrooms are an excellent ingredient to add robust, “meaty” flavor, without meat of course.
+With their earthiness and umami, mushrooms are an excellent ingredient to add robust, โmeatyโ flavor, without meat of course.
 They are why Vegan Mushroom Stroganoff and Grilled Portobello Mushrooms taste so satisfying!
 This mushroom gravy is creamy and complex, like my Mushroom Sauce recipe, too.

 - Gravy for Everyone.
-If you’ll have guests at your party with a range of dietary needs, mushroom gravy is vegetarian and easy to adapt to be vegan and/or gluten free (and Vegan Gravy is an easy recipe too!).
+If youโll have guests at your party with a range of dietary needs, mushroom gravy is vegetarian and easy to adapt to be vegan and/or gluten free (and Vegan Gravy is an easy recipe too!).

 5 Star Review

 “We absolutely LOVED this recipe!
 It was easy to make and SO delicious!
-It is officially now a staple for our family’s Thanksgiving meal!”
+It is officially now a staple for our familyโs Thanksgiving meal!โ

 — Rachael —

-The Ingredients
+Key Ingredients

 - Mushrooms.
 Look for baby bella (cremini) mushrooms, or use a blend of cremini and shiitake.
 Do not use white button mushrooms, which don’t have as much flavor.